mercymadueke/printf/README.md

-function that produces output according to a format
+a function that produces output according to a format